terreng/node-dfpwm/README.md

 // or do single chunks quicker: (not recommended for streaming data) let encodedData = dfpwm.quickEncode(pcmData);
 let decodedData = dfpwm.quickDecode(encodedData);

+// use streams to streamline data access fs.createReadStream("in.pcm", {encoding: "buffer"})
+    .pipe(new dfpwm.Encoder())
+    .pipe(fs.createWriteStream("out.dfpwm", {encoding: "buffer"}))
 ```

 Encoders and decoders may be re-used for streaming audio.
 This helps keep audio quality better across multiple chunks.

 ## License
 This library is licensed under the MIT license.
+The original DFPWM1a encoder is licensed in the public domain.